k8port/stitch_companion/ARCH.md

 = SPEC-001: Cross Stitch Pattern Generator Application =

-== Background == This application enables users to generate cross stitch patterns from images they provide, either via direct upload or by sharing a link to the image.
-The backend processes the image to create a simplified pattern using image analysis techniques like KMeans clustering to limit the color palette.
-The front-end will allow users to preview and adjust the pattern, while the backend processes the image according to user-specified parameters such as color count, image type, and pattern customization.
+== Background == This application enables users to generate cross stitch patterns from images providef via direct upload or via a shared link.
+Application backend processes the image to create a simplified cross-stitch or embroidery pattern using a variety of image analysis techniques.
+Application front-end allows users to preview and adjust patterns, while backend processes adjust the image according to user-specified parameters like color count, image type, and other customizations.

 == Requirements ==

-Must Have:
+#### Must Haves:
-A web-based front-end built with React that allows users to:
+1. Web-based front-end built with React that allows users to:
-Upload images or provide a link to an image.
+  .
+Upload images or provide an image link
-Select a type of image: "painting", "illustration", or "icon":
+  .
+Specify image type as "painting", "illustration", or "icon", where image types are described in greater detail as:
-"Painting": Generates a pattern using the entire image, where the user specifies how many unique colors (threads) should be part of the resulting pattern.
+    .
+"Painting": Generates patterns using the entire image, where users specify how many unique colors (threads) should be included in the resulting pattern.
-"Icon": Generates a single-color pattern, ideal for distinct shapes or lettering.
+    .
+"Icon": Generates single-color patterns, ideal for distinct shapes or lettering.
-"Illustration": Focuses on the subject in the foreground, using cropping, background removal, and dynamic cropping strategies to isolate the focal point.
+    .
+"Illustration": Focuses on foreground subjects and uses background removal and dynamic cropping strategies to isolate as focal point.
+  .
 Adjust pattern parameters, such as:
+    .
 Color count (for "painting")
-Thread brand for color matching (e.g., DMC, Anchor).
-Preview the generated cross stitch pattern in real-time.
+    .
+Thread brand for color matching (e.g., DMC, Anchor) .
+Preview generated cross stitch patterns in real-time.
-Download the pattern in a usable format (PDF, SVG, or PNG).
+  .
+Download patterns in a usable format (PDF, SVG, or PNG).
-A backend API (using Flask or FastAPI) that handles:
+2. Backend API (using Flask or FastAPI) that handles:
-Image upload and processing.
+  .
+Image uploads and processing.
+  .
 Cross stitch pattern generation, based on image type and selected parameters.
-Returning the pattern to the front-end for rendering and downloading.
+  .
+Return of generated patterns to front-end for rendering and downloading.
-Pattern generation strategies based on image type:
+3. Pattern generation strategies based on image type, for example:
-For "painting": Apply KMeans clustering to limit colors.
+  . "painting": Applies KMeans clustering to limit colors.
-For "icon": Generate a single-color pattern.
+  . "icon": Generates single-color patterns.
-For "illustration": Apply content-aware cropping and background removal strategies:
+  . "illustration": Applies content-aware cropping and employs varuiys background removal strategies, including:
+    .
 Edge Detection for Bounding Box: Identify subject boundaries and crop.
+    .
 Golden Ratio Cropping: Crop based on the aesthetically pleasing area around the focal point.
-Aspect Ratio Preservation: Use padding if necessary to preserve aspect ratio.
+    .
+Aspect Ratio Preservation: Uses padding as necessary to preserve aspect ratio.
-Background Subtraction: Use color analysis to detect and remove backgrounds.
+    .
+Background Subtraction: Uses color analysis to detect and remove backgrounds.

-Should Have:
+#### Should Haves:
-User authentication for saving and managing generated patterns.
+1. User authentication for saving and managing generated patterns.
-Real-time pattern updates when users adjust parameters.
+2. Real-time pattern updates according to adjusted parameters.
-Fine-tuning options for adjusting the pattern after it has been generated (e.g., minor edits to color areas, thread selection).
+3. Fine-tuning of options to adjust the after initial generation (e.g., minor edits to color areas, thread selection).

-Could Have:
+#### Could Haves:
-Machine learning-based saliency detection or object detection for automatic cropping and focal point detection in "illustration" mode.
+1. Machine learning-based saliency detection or object detection for automatic cropping and focal point detection in "illustration" mode.
-Collaborative features for multiple users to work on patterns in future iterations.
+2. Collaborative features for multiple users to work on patterns in future iterations.

-Won't Have (for now):
+#### Won't Have (for now):
 Multi-user collaboration on patterns.

-== Method == The technical solution will consist of three key components:
+== Method ==  Technical solution consists of three key components:

-Front-End (React)
+  1. Front-End (React)
-Backend API (Flask/FastAPI)
+  2. Backend API (Flask/FastAPI)
-Pattern Generation Logic
+  3. Pattern Generation Logic

 Below is a detailed breakdown of each component.

-1. Front-End (React)
+### Front-End (React)
-The front-end will serve as the user interface, allowing users to upload images, select options, preview results, and download the final pattern.
-React will be used for building the UI, and the app will communicate with the backend API.
+The front-end serves as (UI) user interface and allows users to upload images, select options, preview results, and download final patterns.
+React is used to build the UI and  communicate with backend API.

-Key Features:
+##### Key Features:

-Image Upload & Link Input: A form component will allow users to either upload images or input an image URL.
+**Image Upload & Link Input**
+- Form component prompting users to upload images or input an image URL.
-Parameter Selection: Dropdowns and sliders will allow users to adjust settings, such as:
+- Parameter Selectors represented by dropdowns and sliders for users to adjust settings, including:
-Type of Image (Dropdown: "Painting", "Illustration", "Icon") Color Count (Slider for "Painting")
+  - Type of Image (Dropdown: "Painting", "Illustration", "Icon")
+  - Color Count (Slider for "Painting")
-Thread brand (Dropdown for color selection in "Painting" and "Illustration")
+  - Thread brand (Dropdown for color selection in "Painting" and "Illustration")
-Preview: Display the generated pattern in real-time based on user input.
+  - Preview: Display the generated pattern in real-time based on user input.
-Download Option: Allow users to download the final pattern as an SVG, PNG, or PDF.
+  - Download option for to download the final pattern in SVG, PNG, or PDF format.

-Component Breakdown:
+**Component Breakdown**

-ImageUploader: Manages the image upload or link input.
+_ImageUploader_: Manages image upload or link input.
-ParameterForm: Allows users to configure parameters for pattern generation.
+_ParameterForm_: Allows users to configure parameters for pattern generation.
-PatternPreview: Displays the generated pattern.
+_PatternPreview_: Displays the generated pattern.
-DownloadButton: Enables users to download the pattern in the selected format.
+_DownloadButton_: Enables users to download the pattern in the selected format.

-API Communication:
+**API Communication**

 React will communicate with the backend API using axios or fetch.
 The backend will return the generated pattern in a usable format (e.g., an SVG or PNG), which will be rendered in the PatternPreview component.
 2. Backend API (Flask/FastAPI)